-Effective January 1, 2020, the Company matches 100 percent of employees' pre-tax contributions up to the first 1% and 50% on the next 5% of the employees' compensation (subject to certain limitations) and matching contributions are vested over two years.
+Effective January 1, 2020, the Company changed certain provisions of the Plan.
+The Company now matches 100 percent of employees' pre-tax contributions up to the first 1% and 50% on the next 5% of the employees' compensation (subject to certain limitations) and matching contributions are vested over two years.